jchkiyo/The-Talent-Troupe-/README.md

 ## Launch Guide

-* For Git Bash: Clone this repository '$ git clone https://github.com/jchkiyo/The-Talent-Troupe-.git'
+* For Git Bash: Clone this repository `$ git clone https://github.com/jchkiyo/The-Talent-Troupe-.git`
-* Once downloaded, navigate to ClientApp via 'cd "The-Talent-Troupe/The Talent Troupe/ClientApp"
+* Once downloaded, navigate to ClientApp via `cd "The-Talent-Troupe/The Talent Troupe/ClientApp"`
-* Once inside ClientApp: 'npm i' to install modules and dependencies
+* Once inside ClientApp: `npm i` to install modules and dependencies
-* Once installed: 'npm start'
+* Once installed: `npm start`

 ## Feedback
 If you would like to report bugs or file feature requests, you are welcomed to do so [here](https://github.com/jchkiyo/The-Talent-Troupe-/issues/new)